dannyroberts/couchpulse/README.md

 # couchpulse

-A couchdb query logger for couchdbkit using apache kafka
+A couchdb query logger for couchdbkit using celery and postgresql

 External requirements (non-python):

 - postgres
-- kafka

 ## Quick Start